Up W7BRI's Misc. Mods Slideshow

 Greetings,

-Please let me know if you have any questions, or if you want to buy any of these custom adapters.
+Please let me know if you have any questions, and/or if you're interested in buying them.

 Thanks & 73,